UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understand your lead test results, noting that while 15 ppb is the EPA action level, finding any lead suggests taking precautions like flushing taps or using certified filters.

-Eco Edge: Using a certified pitcher or faucet filter is a sustainable, eco-conscious alternative to switching to single-use plastic water bottles for your daily hydration.
+🌱 Eco Edge: Utilizing a certified pitcher or under-sink filter is a highly sustainable, eco-conscious alternative to constantly buying heavy cases of single-use plastic water bottles to keep your family safe.

 Woman in a basement checking a water pipe, with text about testing for lead and safe water.